collegeconnect/CollegeConnect/README.md

 <img src = "/Images/login.PNG" width="235" height="500"/> <img src = "/Images/home_light.PNG" width="235" height="500"/>

-### Attendence Manager
+### Attendance Manager
-The app has an integrated **Attendance Manager** which uses Room Library and SQLite Database to store and retrieve data and display it in a graphical manner which looks appealing and convenient to track your attendance.
+The app has an integrated **Attendance Manager** which uses Room Library and SQLite Database to store and retrieve data and display it in a graphical manner that looks appealing and convenient to track your attendance.

 <img src = "/Images/attendance_light.PNG" width="235" height="500"/>

 ### Notes
 The Notes tab provides notes uploaded by students.
-The recycler view shows the name of the author with a total number of downloads and relevant tags.
+The recycler view shows the name of the author with the total number of downloads and relevant tags.

 <img src = "/Images/download_notes_light.PNG" width="235" height="500"/>

 #### _Upload Notes and My Files_
-The upload notes area provide for easy upload of notes by users.
-It takes the authors name to give credit to the author.
+The upload notes area provides for easy upload of notes by users.
+It takes the author's name to give credit to the author.

 The number of downloads will encourage students to make more impressive notes and create a sense of healthy competition.